 Either team may request that one of their players be picked up only for hardware dysfunction and software crashes at any point in the game (called "Request for Pick-up").
-It is permitted to change batteries, fix mechanical problems, reboot the robots, and change configuration files.
+Basically every change (hardware or software) is allowed during a request for pick-up.
+In particular, it is permitted to change batteries, fix mechanical problems, reboot the robots, and change configuration files.
 It is discouraged to change the robot's control program, but not forbidden.
 It is also allowed to replace a broken robot by a substitute robot.